Thegeekcoder182/TakiPark_Website/README.md

 # Taxi Booking Website

 Welcome to our Taxi Booking website!
-This platform allows users to easily book taxis online, explore our services, and get information about our company.
+This platform allows users to easily book taxis online, explore our services, and get information about our company

 ## Table of Contents